Position: Ninth (2nd last)

 Prior to the game Melbourne’s players give Richmond three cheers and Richmond respond in kind.

 During the second quarter Billy Schmidt marks and kicks a place kick for Richmond’s first goal in a League game.
 Heaney kicks Richmond's second goal in League football.

-Richmond’s first League game is played on the 23rd anniversary of its first Association game.
+Richmond’s first League game is played on the exact 23rd anniversary of its first Association game.

 The ground is described as 'hard as a macadamised road'.